Deborah Charlesworth: Early life and education

 Charlesworth grew up in a London suburb, and from a young age was very interested in the natural world around her.

-Charlesworth initially studied biochemistry, however genetic variation played a significant role since the beginning her research.
+Although Charlesworth initially studied biochemistry, genetic variation played a significant role from the beginning her research.
 Charlesworth obtained her doctorate at Cambridge University in 1968 with her thesis focusing on the quantitative genetics of mice, specifically the extent of genetic variation in the blood glucose levels across natural strains.

+Research career

-This also happened to be the topic of her first study.
-Charlesworth continued her education at Cambridge and Chicago as a research fellow in human genetics examining amino acid variations in hemoglobins in human populations.
+Charlesworth continued her research at Cambridge and Chicago as a research fellow in human genetics examining amino acid variations in hemoglobins in human populations.
 Charlesworth's interest in evolutionary biology continued through her collaboration with Brian Charlesworth, specifically their works on mimicry systems and recombination rates causing her to shift her focus to evolution.
-She continued her post-doctoral research at, University of Chicago, Liverpool University, Sussex University as Brian Charlesworth took positions at each, causing Debrah to do research without Grant support.
+She continued her post-doctoral research at, University of Chicago, University of Liverpool and University of Sussex as Brian Charlesworth took positions at each, causing her to do research without financial support.
 She was mentored at Cambridge by Hermann Lehmann.

-At the age of 45, Charlesworth obtained her first faculty position teaching at University of Chicago from 1988–1997.
+From 1988 - 1997, at the age of 45, Charlesworth obtained her first faculty position, teaching at University of Chicago.
 By this time, Charlesworth had already published ~50 articles.
-Following this position, Charlesworth left to take up a Professorial Research Fellowship at the University of Edinburgh.
+Charlesworth was then appointed to a Professorial Research Fellowship at the University of Edinburgh.

 She is best known for her work on the evolution of genetic self-incompatibility in plants and is recognised as a leader in that field.
 According to the Web of Science she has published over 300 articles in peer-reviewed journals.
 These articles have been cited over 10,000 times and she has an h-index of 53.
 She has been married since 1967 to the British evolutionary biologist Brian Charlesworth, who she ended up working in population genetics with.